 Put on waterproof clothes and shoes, drive up to a new location, be it a forest, meadow or a bog, take only your camera with you and start taking photos.
 It doesn’t even matter if at the time you think that the photo won’t come to anything.
 It might.
 But most importantly – you will learn.

 24. Try black and white photography

 In some cases, colours are a distraction in a photograph.
 If you’re looking for a more classic look, you can try black and white landscape photography.

 Taking a good black and white photograph takes more planning and hard work.
 Brightness and contrast become considerably more important because these two settings are now the only information in the photo.

 To get some inspiration for black and white photography, look at some photos by Ansel Adams.

-These Landscape Photography Tips are general guidelines to better landscape photos.
-I recommend that you take them on one-by-one because it’s a lot of take in in one read-through.
+These landscape photography tips are general guidelines for better landscape photos.
+I recommend that you take them on one by one because it’s a lot to take in on one read-through.
 But if you remain persistent and incorporate all of them into your photography repertoire, you will become a better photographer in no time.